yuanqing/create-figma-plugin/docs/ui.md

 export default render(Plugin)
 ```

+Class names in your CSS should be written in camel case – ie. `.fooBar` rather than `.foo-bar` or `.foo_bar`.

-By default, class names in a CSS file imported via an `import` statement (as in the above example) will be “hashed”.
+By default, all the class names in a CSS file imported via an `import` statement (as in the above example) will be hashed.
 This is to ensure that [each class name in the CSS file is globally unique](https://github.com/css-modules/css-modules#implementations).

 To directly “inline” a CSS file *without* hashing its class names, add a `!` prefix before the import path: